NicolasDerumigny/cva6/README.md

 Tested on Vivado 2018.2.
 The FPGA currently contains the following peripherals:

 - DDR3 memory controller
-- SPI controller to conncet to an SDCard
+- SPI controller to connect to an SDCard
 - Ethernet controller
 - JTAG port (see debugging section below)
 - Bootrom containing zero stage bootloader and device tree.